 For reliability analysis, a random 20% of trials were analyzed by a naïve observer using The Observer, with a tolerance window of 120 ms corresponding to 3 frames.
 Inter-observer agreement was excellent for the all the behaviors recorded: presence (Cohen’sκ = 0.86), grasping attempt (Cohen’sκ = 0.90), gaze elsewhere (Cohen’sκ = 0.89), begging (Cohen’sκ = 0.90), gaze alternation (Cohen’sκ = 0.88), threat (Cohen’sκ = 0.94) and yawn and self-scratch (Cohen’sκ = 0.92).

 Two types of mathematical models were used to determine whether experimental conditions influenced behavioral measures.
 First, Generalized Linear Mixed Models (GLMMs) for count data (i.e., with a Poisson law distribution) were fitted to test which experimental condition influenced variables including begging gestures and gaze alternations between the experimenter and the item in the hand.
-Second, because experimental trials did not last exactly 30 sec, we established GLMMs for proportional data (by considering a binomial distribution) in order to test which experimental conditions influenced continuous variables as the proportion of time spent in the following behaviors: item grasp attempt, gaze elsewhere, threat, yawn and self-scratch.
+Second, because experimental trials did not last exactly the same, we fitted Linear mixed–effects models (LME) for logit transformed proportion data in order to test which experimental conditions influenced continuous variables as the proportion of time spent in the following behaviors: item grasp attempt, gaze elsewhere and yawn and self-scratch.
 Normality of the residuals was assessed graphically (QQ-plots).

 In each model, to deal with repeated measures, experimental condition (‘unwilling’; ‘unable’; ‘distracted’) was considered a fixed effect and subject identity was assessed as a random effect.
 Tukey corrections were applied when performing multiple comparison tests between experimental conditions.
 All models were performed with R 3.1.2’s package lme4 (Bates et al., 2015), with alpha set at 0.050.